5 Things to Do After a Car Accident

 After a car accident, you should:

-• Take pictures of your vehicle and any other property damage;
+• Take pictures of your vehicle and any other property damage.

-• Document the road, traffic, and weather conditions;
+• Document the road, traffic, and weather conditions.

-• Collect witness information;
+• Collect witness information.

-• Exchange insurance information with involved parties;
+• Exchange insurance information with involved parties.

-• Save medical bills; and
+• Save medical bills.

 • Write down as much as you can remember leading up to and immediately following the accident.